 Although not my favorite ways, there are other options:

-How to boil green beans ~ You can pour frozen or canned green beans into a boiling pot of rich broth with seasonings and cook for ten minutes on medium.
+How to boil green beans (& how to cook frozen green beans) ~ You can pour frozen or canned green beans into a boiling pot of rich broth with seasonings and cook for ten minutes on medium.
 Turn down to low and cook for five to ten minutes more until done.
+Trust me when I say that this is the best of frozen green bean recipes.

 How to cook green beans in oven ~ You can pour thawed-out and towel-patted green beans on a cookie sheet, coated with butter, seasonings, and Parmesan cheese to broil for 10 minutes to fifteen minutes until done and slightly browned at 400 degrees.